hmcts/azure-subscriptions/README.md

 The diagram above is generated automatically from the subscriptions listed in `environments/prod/prod.tfvars` via a [GitHub Action](.github/workdlows/create-mermaid-diagram.yml).

-If you add a new management group, be sure to update the [script](scripts/create-mermaid-diagram.sh#L34-L37) so the desired structure is accurately reflected in the diagram.
+If you add a new management group and subscriptions to `prod.tfvars`, this will be automatically reflected in the diagram.

+If you need any custom formatting, you must edit the script.

 The script works on both macOS and Linux.